14 Things to Do in Detroit: A Motor City Guide

 To learn more about Detroit, you can check out TripAdvisor.
 You can find reviews and lists of other things to do.

-Expedia is a travel company that allows you to review and book trips on its website.
-You can get info on hotels, cars, destinations, and more.
+Expedia is a travel company that offers a website for reviewing and booking trips.
+The site also provides information on hotels, cars, destinations, and more.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.